Wizcorp/phonegap-facebook-plugin/CONTRIBUTING.md

 ## Pull Requests

 - Include screenshots and animated GIFs in your pull request whenever possible.
 - Try to follow the [JavaScript](https://github.com/Wizcorp/javascript-styleguide/blob/master/README.md), [Objective-C](http://google-styleguide.googlecode.com/svn/trunk/objcguide.xml) or [Java](https://google-styleguide.googlecode.com/svn/trunk/javaguide.html) style guides.
-Although these are just guides, please at least support continuety (that means **using 4 spaces please**).
+Although these are just guides, please at least support continuity (that means **using 4 spaces please**).
 - **Send your pull request to the develop branch.**
 - If you can, provide sample testing code.